ShobhithatestNG/WeatherAssignment/README.md

  Tests are configured to run in parallel
- The automation runs via the UI within a browser Solution produces a detailed and clean report file under target folder inside the solution
+ The automation runs via the UI within a browser Solution produces a detailed and clean report file under target folder inside the solution Screenshots are captured in Test-output
+ Exceptions are handled

 Steps to run this Project
 Download GitBash - https://git-scm.com/downloads and set up Git for first time